Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

         "CountryCode": "DEU"
     }

-and send a POST, we should get the following response:
+and sending a POST, we should get the following response:

 ![Result POST AdministrativeDivision](Images/CreateAdminDiv.png)